 Filing Requirements and Nomination Period: In the City of Laguna Hills, there is no campaign filing fee for a candidate of municipal office.
 To become a candidate, you must first be issued a Nomination Petition which specifies the office you are seeking.
 You must obtain the signatures of at least 20 and not more than 30 registered voters within the City of Laguna Hills.
 Additionally, a number of other forms are required to be filed, including:

 All necessary forms are available by appointment with the City Clerk’s Office beginning July 18, 2022.
-The Nomination Period closes in August 12, 2022 or August 17, 2022 if extended.
+The Nomination Period closes in August 12, 2022.

 Voter registration forms are available at all public libraries, post offices, and City Hall.
 In addition, you can register to vote online through the Orange County Registrar of Voters and the California Secretary of State website.
 For more information regarding voter registration, please visit the Orange County Registrar of Voters website at www.ocvote.com.